 3rd Culture Brewing

-Located at the Maxwell Food Centre in Chinatown, this stall have 12 taps on rotation.
+Located at the Maxwell Food Centre in Chinatown, this stall have 12 taps on rotation with a great curation.
 They have a stamp card, but with a twist, you both need to drink a certain amount of beers and different styles.
 I guess the idea is to broaden your views.
+Only problem is that you need to finish it within a month.

-3rd Culture just opened up a new location at Old Airport Road Food Centre, with 10 taps on rotation as well as bottles and cans.
-They will start brewing their own beer in Q4 ’18.
+3rd Culture also has a stall at Old Airport Road Food Centre, with 10 taps on rotation as well as bottles and cans.
+They will start brewing their own beer in early 2020.
+Cash only at Old Airport Rd, but Maxwell now takes several payment options!

 Singapore Craft Beer Guide – Bottle Shops

-Run by the importer The Mad Tapper and is located at UE Square close to Clarke Quay and the Fort Canning MRT.
-Available on food delivery apps.
+Run by the importer The Mad Tapper in collaboration with Kevin from Good Luck and is located at UE Square close to Clarke Quay and the Fort Canning MRT.
+Beers can be enjoyed in the small taproom that also features 8 taps.
+1-for-1 pints until 6pm daily.
+Exists online for delivery at https://www.templecellars.com/.

 Thirsty Beer Shop